 The typical pattern is two courses in the fall and spring semesters and one course in the summer.
-Because summer courses are accelerated, we recommend taking only one course.
+Because summer courses are accelerated (8-week format), we recommend taking only one course.

 How long will it take me to complete my degree if I take two courses in fall and spring and one course in summer?

-The MBA is a 16-course program, so it will take you three years and one semester to earn the degree if you take five courses each year.
+The MBA is a 15-course program, so it will take you three years to earn the degree if you take five courses each year.
 A 10-course MS program will take at least two years following the same pattern.
 Please be aware that summer course options may be limited or not available.
-Additional time will be necessary if common body of knowledge or prerequisite coursework is required.
+Additional time will be necessary if the common body of knowledge or prerequisite coursework is required.

 What is a full-time course load?

 The Business School does not monitor your enrollment for full or part-time status.
 You determine the pace at which you want to go through your program.
 If you work full-time, the average course load is one or two courses in fall and spring terms, one in the summer (pending availability).